-7-Eleven Japan Will Switch to Biodegradable Packaging and Eliminate Plastic Bags
+7-Eleven Japan Is Switching to Biodegradable Packaging

 To combat Japan's high levels of plastic waste, the company will switch to biodegradable wrappers.